pbl64k/ShenzhenIO-Turing/README.md

 As soon as I started working on the register block I realized that implementing three specialized registers is probably going to be much more involved than using another standard RAM chip to implement ten more general purpose registers.

 Why ten?
-So that I can offload a large part of ALU duties onto the register block itself.
+So that I could offload a large part of ALU duties onto the register block itself.

 The register block ended up being a fairly capable processing unit in its own right, interpreting a large, orthogonal set of opcodes where the two least significant digits encoded the indices of source and destination registers.
 It supported instructions of general form `MOV rX + imm, rY` and `ADD rX + imm, rY` with several shortcuts for common special cases, e.g., `imm = 0`.
 At this point I changed the planned instruction set to a proper load-store with indirect adressing, as all arithmetics could be done insude the register block.

 Unfortunately, while all of this was aesthetically pleasing etc., once I implemented the monitor/debugger and got down to implementing the CPU, I realized that this just wasn't going to work.

-Register block took up about as much space as the RAM module with 28 words.
+Register block took up about as much space as the entire RAM module with 28 words.
 The remaining space on the board was sufficient to place no more than two MC6000s.
 With fairly rich instruction set, simple experiments quickly demonstrated that there was no way to fit all the CPU logic into 28 MC6000 instructions.

 I thrashed about a bit.

-I ditched the idea of doing indirect addressing as the only addressing mode and switched to direct addresses.
+Firstly, I ditched the idea of doing indirect addressing as the only addressing mode and switched to direct addresses instead.
 Hey, this is a von Neumann arch, who cares!
 That helped a bit, but nowhere nearly enough.
 At this point I spent some time in a pit of engineering despair, but upon considering everything I realized that there was only one choice--register block had to go.

-After a brief detour to discuss the hardware monitor/debugger, I'll finish up the long story of many permutations of the B9900 arch and instruction set.
+After a brief detour to discuss the hardware monitor/debugger, I'll finish up the long story of many permutations of B9900's arch and instruction set.

 ### Hardware Monitor/Debugger

-This part of the overall design was absolutely useless as far as universality and "usefulness" were concerned, but it was critical for achieving my second goal--making something that looked like an actual almost-consumer device that could be used in the real world.
+This part of the overall design was absolutely useless as far as universality and "usefulness" were concerned, but it was critical for achieving my second goal--making something that looked like an actual almost-consumer device (or at least enthusiast device) that could be used in the real world.

-I won't go into much detail on implementation, code can be viewed [in the save file](./prototyping-area-1.txt).
+I won't go into much detail on implementation here, code can be viewed [in the save file](./prototyping-area-1.txt).

 This subsystem consists of standard numeric LCD and gamepad components as well as two MC6000s, one responsible for talking to memory controller and managing the edit address, and the other talking to gamepad and LCD and handling changes in the data.

 Due to the way gamepad works, this part of design actually moves forward in time (the CPU and the rest can operate in a single time unit).
-I eventually exploited this to my advantage: while the monitor tells the CPU to start running by sending a bit through XBus, the CPU transfers the control back to the monitor (upon executing `HALT`) by simply going to sleep.
+I eventually exploited this to my advantage: while the monitor tells the CPU to start running by sending a message through XBus, the CPU transfers the control back to the monitor (upon executing `HALT`) by simply going to sleep.

 I implemented monitor/debugger after finishing with the register block, and as with the memory system it largely stayed the same through the subsequent permutations and architecture changes.
-I've run into a few problems down the road with edit address controller polluting the memory bus despite CPU already running (the memory system design should readily tell you that no two components should talk on the memory bus at the same time, unless they're coordinating between them to perform a single read-write cycle), but that was easily if crudely fixable.
-Part of that involved moving the CPU boot up from *Start* button key-down to key-up, the rest was reshuffling the way the monitor talked to the memory system a bit.
+I've run into a few problems down the road with edit address controller polluting the memory bus despite the fact that the CPU was already running (the memory system design should readily tell you that no two components should talk on the memory bus at the same time, unless they're coordinating between them to perform a single read-write cycle), but that was easily if crudely fixable.
+Part of that involved moving the CPU boot up from *Start* button key-down to key-up, the rest was reshuffling the way the monitor talked to the memory system a little.

 As demonstrated in the videos above, this brilliant piece of UX is just about usable enough to input 40-word programs through it and run them multiple times with different parameters.